AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

-If the final conclusion is to adjust a commerce core database or 3rd party module's table consider the following guidlines to ensure you have the least amount of impact
+If the final conclusion is to adjust a commerce core database or 3rd party module's table consider the following guidelines to ensure you have the least amount of impact

 * Only add a new column
 * never modify an existing column type to fit your needs
 * Be sure you are aware of the size of the table you are adjusting.
-If the table is large, it will impact the deployment time and can cause minutes to hours of delay executing the changes
+If the table is large, it will impact the deployment which can cause minutes to hours of delay executing the changes.

 ## Why it is not recommended